jltwheeler/sls-ts-tester/INFO.md

 }
 ```

-4. Create and setup `.huskyrc.json` and `.lintstagedrc` file configs
+4. Create and setup `.huskyrc.json` and `.lintstagedrc` config files in the
-   in the root directory.
+   root directory.

 ```json
 // .huskyrc.json